flojoy-ai/docs/docs/instruments-wiki/Multimeters/Keithley-2750/Keithley-2750.md

 multimeter.close()
 ```

-Note: Make sure to replace `"GPIB0::22::INSTR"` with the appropriate address for your instrument.
+Note: Make sure to replace `"GPIB0::22::INSTR"` with the appropriate address of your Keithley 2750 Multimeter.

 </TabItem>
 </Tabs>